Man-looking-at-the-camera-through-a-magnifying-glass

 B2C customers are consumers.
 Depending on what you’re selling, their purchasing decisions could be more emotional, aspirational and driven by want rather than need.

-2. Focus on your customers’ needs
+I focus on your ideal customers’ needs

 Black and white striped gift box with silver bow